igvteam/igv-docs/igv-docs/docs/QuickStart.md

 ### 3. Load data

-Data and genome annotations are loaded via the File menu.
+Data and genome annotations are loaded via the *File* menu, from the local file system, via URL, or from a hosted IGV server.
+See the section on [Loading and removing data](UserGuide/loading_data.md) for the details.
-See information on supported [file types](./fileFormats.html).

-TBD Included information about loading data (local files, URLs, google cloud, aws, indexed files, where does the data come from / go)

-How to access/set track options (right-click menu)
+The data files are displayed as horizontal tracks stacked on top of the reference genome.
+The display attributes of the tracks depend on the data type.
+IGV determines the data type based on the filename extension of the file that was loaded.
+See [File Formats](../FileFormats/DataTracks.md) for information about the file formats IGV accepts for data tracks and the ***Tracks and Data Types*** section of the  ***User Guide*** describes the attributes of the various track types.

 !!! tip " "
     Make sure to load only data files that correspond to the current reference genome.
-In general, a genomic data file does not include information about the genome it aligns to, which means IGV cannot automatically check if they match.
+In general, a genomic data file does not include information about the particular genome assembly it was aligned to, which means IGV cannot automatically check if they match.

 ### 4. Navigate

 IGV-Web provides several navigation controls for specifying the genomic region to view.
 A ruler indicating the extent of the current region is displayed below the toolbar, and the size of the region and its genomic coordinates are displayed in the toolbar.

-# What's missing?

-* The IGV window?
-Maybe put it under Navigate?
-*  Setting user preferences
-*  Session?
+See [Navigating the view](UserGuide/navigation.md) for details.

+### 5. Save the IGV view

+Saving a [session](UserGuide/sessions.md) file will allow you to **save the state of your current IGV view** so you can reproduce it at another time and continue where you left off.
+The data files themselves are not stored in the session, but rather the information needed to reload them.
+You can also share session files with others, as long as they also have access to the same data files.

+Select *File > Save PNG image...* or *File > Save SVG image...* to **create a static image** of the IGV window.
+Alternatively, you can create an image of only selected tracks via the track pop-up menu.